-Graduates of the Medical College have established the reputation of their scientific and clinical preparations in residencies in excellent teaching hospitals around the world.
+Graduates of the Medical College have established the reputation of their scientific and clinical preparation in residencies in excellent teaching hospitals around the world.

 Medical College faculty members have proven themselves to be talented instructors and clinicians of the highest standards in their respective specialisations at the University Hospital.

 The Hospital itself is now certified to be meeting stringent international standards of care.
 It continues to respond swiftly to major emergencies in Karachi.
-And I am especially pleased that its outreach services in Pakistan, in such areas as family medicine, home physiotherapy and laboratory tests, will by the end of the year have treated some two million patients.
+And I am especially pleased outreach services in Pakistan, in such areas as family medicine, home physiotherapy, laboratory tests, will by the end of the year have treated some two million patients.